 Evelyn Bond, one of the older residents, even pinned a note to the church door asking that the village be treated “with care” as she added “we shall one day return”.

 Of course, they were never allowed back.
 Many died in what they felt was a kind of exile.
 In 1974 John Gould, who had been born in the village, wrote to Harold Wilson.
 Despite having lived away from Tyneham for more than 30 years he begged the then Prime Minister to allowed him to return or at least to be buried there when his time came.

 Gould said “I have always wanted to return . . .
 Tyneham to me is the most beautiful place in the world . . . most of all I want to go home”.

 - Cottages, Tyneham village

-Part of Gould’s plea was that all his memories were there.
-And all his friends and relations were buried in the churchyard.
+Part of Gould’s plea was that all his memories were there, and all his friends and relations were buried in the churchyard.
 Something hard to describe was pulling on him to return.
-Not just to the bricks and mortar of his childhood home but to the earth of the place.
+Not just to the bricks and mortar of his childhood home but to the very earth of the place.

 Another group of dispossessed people are the Chagossians who were forced to leave Diego Garcia when the British took over the island in 1967.
-Some 50 years later they are still fighting to return to what they call “our motherland”.
-They even have a special world to describe the pain they feel from this separation.
-They call it “sagren”, the feeling of deep sorrow caused by being apart from their home.
+Some 50+ years later they are still fighting to return to what they call “our motherland”.
+They even have a special word to describe the pain they feel from this separation.
+They call it “sagren”, it means the feeling of deep sorrow caused by being apart from their home.